ThePaavero/ff/README.md

 # Chrome extension for miscellaneous keyboard command driven functions.

 ## Install
-Install the extension
+Install the extension.

 ## Usage
-Doubletap `z` on your keyboard to open up the prompt bar.
+* Doubletap `z` on your keyboard to open up the prompt bar.
+* Start typing for searching.